Safety Protocols

 2.1 Aeromonas Infection Risk

-Aeromonas spp. are commensal bacteria in the leech digestive tract that can rarely cause infection (1.3-9.7% incidence).
-Most infections are mild and localized; severe disseminated infections are extremely rare.
+Aeromonas spp. are commensal bacteria in the leech digestive tract that can cause wound infection in 7–20% of cases without antibiotic prophylaxis, reducing to <5% with Aeromonas-active prophylaxis (ciprofloxacin or TMP-SMX).
+Most infections are mild and localized; severe disseminated infections are uncommon.

 2.2 Antibiotic Protocols